 How will you know that your new documentation has helped solve your problem?
 What metrics will you use, and how will you track them?

 Given the scope of this project and the large base of existing contributors, we intend to be very intentional about how we try to measure success.
-One one hand, it will be simple to track core Julia Language contributors (and hopefully an increase in the number of PR’s made and merged by new folks).
+On the one hand, it will be simple to track core Julia Language contributors (and hopefully increase the number of PR’s made and merged by new folks).
 However, the scope of this project is beyond core Julia itself and extends to the entire Julia Ecosystem.
-That is why we plan to try and add a hashtag or a specific bot user which we ask folks to tag on GitHub when making a PR/Issue/Commit inspired by the new contributing guide (think citing a paper).
+That is why we plan to try and add a hashtag or a specific bot user, which we ask folks to tag on GitHub when making a PR/Issue/Commit inspired by the new contributing guide (think to cite a paper).
 This will help us better understand the broader impact of the guide outside the bounds of the core Julia repo.
-We will track two main metrics each month after the guide goes live.
-First, the number of pageviews the new contributing guide section receives.
-Second, the number of folks who “@” mention the contributibutor guide bot user which would look something like: “Here is my PR, it does XYZ, etc, etc. @JuliaContributorBot”.
-Note that this may be a hashtag instead, we need to explore which is easier to track on GitHub.
+We will track two main metrics each month after the guide goes live—first, the number of pageviews the new contributing guide section receives.
+Second, the number of folks who “@” mention the contributor guide bot user, which would look something like: “Here is my PR, it does XYZ, etc. @JuliaContributorBot”.
+Note that this may be a hashtag instead.
+We need to explore which is easier to track on GitHub.
 This will show us that folks read the guide and allow us to track the impact across the entire ecosystem.

 We would consider the project successful if, after the new guide goes live:

 100 + mentions of the Contributing guide on GitHub per month (this number is likely to start off smaller as we ramp up awareness of the new doc and tagging process)

 3,000 + pageviews on the guide per month (this is slightly lower than our “learning page” gets per month, so we think this is a realistic number, and we expect it to grow over time)

 You can include your budget in your proposal or as a separate link.
 If your budget is fewer than ten items, we recommend including it in your proposal.